Web Summit 2019 – To Go Or Not To Go

 That said, don’t let me stop you from attending Web Summit… I wouldn’t avoid it, but I wouldn’t go there just for the sake of going there.
 Also, Web Summit tends to have early bird deals and two for one deals so purchase early or otherwise those attendee tickets do get quite pricey, so do subscribe to their newsletter as they always have promo and partner deals.
 In general, I find exhibiting to be much better value than purely attending, as exhibiting usually grants you a couple of tickets, pretty much at the same cost as attending.

-One thought on “Web Summit 2019 – To Go Or Not To Go”
+1 thoughts on “Web Summit 2019 – To Go Or Not To Go”

 Comments are closed.